 Medellin attracts more and more tourists so you’ll have to get off the beaten path to find the best authentic experiences.
 Let’s find out the different tips I learned from my various stays in the city.

-Things you shold know about Medellin (+)
+The truth about Medellin (+)

 - Nightlife in Medellin is almost dead from Sunday to Wednesday